 On March 24, 2022, the Board of Directors of the Company established June 15, 2022 as the date for the Company's 2022 Annual Meeting of Shareholders, or Annual Meeting, which will be held at 1:00 pm London time (8:00 am Eastern Time), and established May 6, 2022 as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
 Because the Company did not hold an annual meeting the previous year, shareholders of the Company who wish to have a resolution considered for inclusion in the Company's proxy materials for the Annual Meeting pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, or Exchange Act, must ensure that such resolution is received by the Company's Secretary c/o The Schrödinger Building, Heatley Road, The Oxford Science Park, Oxford OX4 4GE United Kingdom on or before the close of business on April 22, 2021, which the Company has determined to be a reasonable time before it expects to begin to print and distribute its proxy materials prior to the Annual Meeting.
-Any such resolution must also meet the requirements set forth in the rules and regulations of the Securities and Exchange Commission to be eligible for inclusion in the proxy materials for the Annual Meeting.
-The April 22, 2021 deadline will also apply in determining whether notice of a stockholder resolution is timely for purposes of exercising discretionary voting authority with respect to proxies under Rule 14a-4(c) of the Exchange Act.
+Any such resolution must also meet the requirements set forth in the rules and regulations of the Securities and Exchange Commission to be eligible for inclusion is timely for purposes of exercising discretionary voting authority with respect to proxies under Rule 14a-4(c) of the Exchange Act.
 Under section 338 of the U.K. Companies Act 2006, shareholders representing at least 5% of holders entitled to vote on a resolution at an annual general meeting may require the Company to include such resolution in its notice of an annual general meeting.
-Provided the applicable thresholds are met, notice of the resolution must be received by the Company at the Office of the Company Secretary at the address specified above, at least six weeks prior to the date of the annual general meeting, or, if later, at the time notice of the annual gen
+Provided the applicable thresholds are met, notice of the annual general meeting, or, if later, at the time notice of the annual general meeting is delivered to shareholders.